onfido/onfido-ios-sdk/README.md

 ## Overview

-This SDK provides a drop-in set of screens and tools for iOS applications to allow capturing of identity documents and face for the purpose of identity verification with [Onfido](https://onfido.com/).
-The SDK offers a number of benefits to help you create the best on-boarding / identity verification experience for your customers:
+This SDK provides a drop-in set of screens and tools for iOS applications to allow capturing of identity documents and face photos/live videos for the purpose of identity verification with [Onfido](https://onfido.com/).
+The SDK offers a number of benefits to help you create the best on-boarding/identity verification experience for your customers:

--   Carefully designed UI to guide your customers through the entire photo-capturing process
+-   Carefully designed UI to guide your customers through the entire photo/video-capturing process
--   Modular design to help you seamlessly integrate the photo-capturing process into your application flow
+-   Modular design to help you seamlessly integrate the photo/video-capturing process into your application flow
 -   Advanced image quality detection technology to ensure the quality of the captured images meets the requirement of the Onfido identity verification process, guaranteeing the best success rate
 -   Direct image upload to the Onfido service, to simplify integration\*

-\*Note: the SDK is only responsible for capturing and uploading photos.
+\*Note: the SDK is only responsible for capturing and uploading photos/videos.
 You still need to access the [Onfido API](https://documentation.onfido.com/) to create and manage checks.

 ![Capture Document and face](assets/Overview.png)